ismaelviac/fivem-police-radar/README.md

 # fivem-police-radar
 -----INSTALL---

-Go to esx_policejob folder

-Drop speed.lua on client folder

-Add this line on client scrips in esx_policejob fxmanifies.lua 'client/speed.lua'
+Put it in the resources folder and start

 (ES)

-Abre la carpeta esx_policejob

-Pon el archibo speed.lua en la carpeta client
+Pon en la carpeta resources e inicia

-Añade la lienea 'client/speed.lua' al fxmanifies.lua en el apartado client scripts